pchmelar/iot-semestral/README.md

 - `cd ios-client`
 - `pod install`
-- Change HTTP API and WebSockets server URLs in HomeViewController.swift to IP of your Raspberry
+- Change HTTP API and WebSockets server URLs in HomeViewController.swift to an IP of your Raspberry
 - Open iot-semestral.xcworkspace in XCode
-- Run application on your iOS device (Apple Developer Program membership required)
+- Run the application on your iOS device (Apple Developer Program membership required)

 ### Screenshots